developerdhairya/Docker-Guide/readme.md

   docker exec <containerID> <cmd>
   docker exec -it <containerID> sh   # to start a shell
   ```
+    -  First time the commands will run in the current working directory set in dockerfile.

 - ## Starting and stopping containers
   ```bash